jhadev/sounds/README.md

 **_audio_** = uses the JavaScript new Audio constructor for our mp3 file.
 Takes one argument which is the path our mp3 file.

 Start by declaring new Sounds.
-In our example we use South Park.
+This example uses South Park as a theme.
 See line 22 in "assets/javascript/app.js" for more details

     const sound1 = new Sound(
       1,